carsondudley1/Mantis/README.md

 If you use Mantis or the SGNN framework in academic work, please cite the Mantis and SGNN papers:

-## 📄 Citation

-If you use Mantis or the SGNN framework in your work, please cite the papers:

 ```bibtex
 @misc{sgnns2025,
   title     = {Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery},